Stuycs-K/final-project-9-hea-liue/WORKLOG.md

 ### date 5/29
 at home: started the carve method, stuck due to a recursion overflow, created turns for the case you want to start carve over dig and committed onto a separate branch called "carve"

+### date 5/30
+in class: discussed with Alvin about implementing carve, suggested adding a new characteristic to the squares to check if it has been dug or not at home: merged the branches and tested Alvin's code, took note of possible bad behaviors

+### date 5/31
+in class: since first carve had bad behavior, suggested it to instead remove the bomb if clicked and place it elsewhere, also made sure that no bombs appear in the 8 squares around

+### date 6/1
+at home: extensively tested to try to break, some errors include the functioning of flag on dug squares and non-bomb squares. deleted unused private variables and explode() method from squares. made it to where the squares turn blue upon victory